OpenXAIProject/Neural-Conversation-Models-Response-Evaluation/README.md

 - Pytorch 1.3

 ## How to run
-In 'src' folder, we make bash script file to train and evaluate SSREM.
+In 'SSREM' folder, we make bash script file to train and evaluate SSREM.
 All arguments for the bash files are passed into argparse in `configs.py`/

  - `Run_train.sh`: a bash script file to train SSREM